Zork Grand Inquisitor

 Zork Grand Inquisitor employs an upgraded engine from that used in Zork Nemesis.
 It features the proprietary Z-Vision engine technology that allows 360° panning.
 Unlike Zork Nemesis, only horizontal panning is available in this game.
 There is no ability to tilt.
 Both the quality of the graphics and the speed of panning have improved significantly in this sequel.
 The interface has also undergone a facelift.
 There are now a separate inventory screen and a spell casting screen.
 From the inventory screen, the player can access the lantern as well as a map that allows the player to travel from one area to another bypassing all areas in between.
 The spell casting screen contains the spell book that automatically stores spells found during the game for later use.

 Many locations featured in the original Zork text adventures have made their return appearances in this title.
 Among them include the White House, Port Foozle, the Great Underground Empire Tech, Zork University, and Flood Control Dam #3.
-Including the Enchanter sub-series, Zork Grand Inquisitor is the twelfth game in the Zork series.
+Including the Enchanter sub-series, Zork Grand Inquisitor is the 12th game in the Zork series.

 The interface is very simple and easy to learn, though it suffers from all the same problems of any other single icon (or cursor) interaction system.
 You do not have complete control over your environment, and you do not have to know exactly what you want to do all of the time.
 This makes for puzzles which, most of the time, seem unnecessarily simple.
 However, a good number of the puzzles are of a more esoteric nature (usually dealing with spell casting), so this does not detract from the rest of the game a great deal.
 Inventory management and item manipulation are very easy, as is the casting of magic spells (some of which you may remember from the Enchanter series).
 The spells are mostly utilitarian rather than combative in nature.
 Among the key objectives of this game is the recovery of three artifacts—the Skull of Yoruk, the Cube of Foundation, and the Coconut of Quendor.